 2. Don’t Leave This at Home

 If you’re going to Europe for the first time, don’t make the mistake of forgetting to bring a power adapter!
 Here’s a set of four that I love and it’s under $14 on Amazon.
-For more of my favorite travel products and accessories, check out my travel shop.

 If you’ll be visiting more than one country on your trip, you may need a unique adapter for each one.
 The one I’ve linked to above will cover almost every country in Europe, but it’s always a good idea to just double check.